-The Technical Department is responsible for monitoring the firm's audit engagement performance and ensuring that the proprietary audit programmes are followed.
+The Technical Department is responsible for monitoring the firm's audit engagement performance and ensuring that the firm's audit methodology is followed.

 A clear review hierarchy is in place for all audit assignments.
 Policies have been established which clearly define when an audit assignment is required to be reviewed by another RI.
-All of our 2nd RI reviewers are approved by the Head of Audit.
-New 2nd RI reviewers are supported in this role by the Head of Audit.
-Technical reviews, focusing on key elements of the financial statements, are also included in our policies and procedures.
+All of our 2nd RI reviewers are approved by the Audit Compliance Partner.
+New 2nd RI reviewers are supported in this role by the Audit Compliance Partner.
+Technical and Ethics reviews are also included in our policies and procedures.